Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Characterising noise-induced states from data

-In panels C and D of Fig.~\ref{fig:data_both_models} we display the graphs of the probability density functions of $M$.
+In panels C and D of figure~\ref{fig:data_both_models} we display the graphs of the probability density functions of $M$.
 These show that the most likely state in both models is a high degree of consensus ($M \approx \pm 1$).

 We recall that there are fundamental differences between the nature of collective dynamics in these models; while the collective order in the pairwise copying model is driven by stochasticity (i.e., noise-induced), the order in the ternary copying system is entirely driven by the deterministic term.
-Yet, visual inspection reveals no qualitative features that distinguish the two model outcomes in Fig.~\ref{fig:data_both_models}A-D - either in terms of dynamics or the most likely states.
+Yet, visual inspection reveals no qualitative features that distinguish the two model outcomes in figure~\ref{fig:data_both_models}A-D --- either in terms of dynamics or the most likely states.

 However, as shown in the previous section, the SDEs that govern the dynamics of the consensus in two models are indeed different.
-Therefore, if we can use the time-series data shown in Fig~\ref{fig:data_both_models} panels A and B to construct SDEs of the form (see Box 1)
+Therefore, if we can use the time-series data shown in figure~\ref{fig:data_both_models} panels A and B to construct SDEs of the form (see box 1)

 we may decipher the role of stochasticity in each of the datasets.
 Here, as before, $\eta$ is a Gaussian white noise with mean zero and unit variance, $F(m)$ represents the deterministic term (also called {\it drift} coefficient) and $G(m)$ is the stochastic term (with $G^2(m)$ called the {\it diffusion} coefficient) driving the dynamics.